mjstealey/ohif-orthanc-dimse-docker/README.md

-# OHIF Viewer/Orthanc in Docker
+# OHIF Viewer - Orthanc with DIMSE in Docker

 Docker Compose implementation of OHIF Viewer with Orthanc: